MicrosoftDocs/sdk-api/sdk-api-src/content/cfgmgr32/nf-cfgmgr32-cm_waitnopendinginstallevents.md

 New installation events can occur at any time.
 This function just indicates that there are no pending installation activities at the moment it is called.

 This function is typically used by <a href="https://msdn.microsoft.com/86688b5d-575d-42e1-9158-7ffba1aaf1d3">device installation applications</a>.
-For more information, see <a href="https://msdn.microsoft.com/library/Ff554015(v=VS.85).aspx">Writing a Device Installation Application</a>.
+For more information, see <a href="devinst.writing_a_device_installation_application">Writing a Device Installation Application</a>.

 Do not call this function while processing any events inside of a system-initiated callback function that is expected to return within a short amount of time.
 This includes service startup (for example in the <b>ServiceMain</b> callback function) or while processing any control in the service handler (for example, the <b>Handler</b> callback function), or from installation components such as class-installers or co-installers.